-Eligible projects must be youth-generated (individual or a group/organization) and take place within Canada during the year following the application deadline (between May 1 to April 30).
-Eligible projects include visual art, music, a video, theatre, a cultural event, etc. Go to http://canadianworker.coop/co-op-world-music-project/ for examples of projects involving video and music, especially projects 3 and 4, which were created by youth.
+Eligible projects must be young adult-generated (individual or a group/organization) and take place within Canada during the year following the application deadline (between May 1 to April 30, 2022).
+Eligible projects include visual art, music, video, theatre, a cultural event, etc. Go to http://canadianworker.coop/co-op-world-music-project/ for examples of projects involving video and music, especially projects 3 and 4, which were created by youth.

-The deadline for applications has been extended to April 30 this year.
+The deadline for applications this year is April 30, 2021.
 CWCF will publicly share the project description, and eventually the project.

 If you or your group is approved for support, we will provide a grant for you to carry out the project as described, with up to $1000 awarded.
 The funds will be released 30 days after completion of the project, although an installment can be released for materials earlier upon provision of an invoice with receipts.
 Any significant changes to the project must get written approval by CWCF.
 A brief project report must be submitted within 30 days of the project end date.